Prof. Alessandro De Luca

 Download the Errata Corrige for this book.

 Only selected chapters are part of the course program, but this book is a perfect reference also for further studies.
-Other course material (PDF of the lecture slides, technical papers, data sheets, videos, texts of exams (with or without solution), exercises) is available in this page (requires Acrobat Reader 7.0 or later).
+Other course material (PDF of the lecture slides, technical papers, data sheets, videos, texts of exams (with or without solution), exercises) is available in this page.

-I usually open sessions only for the two exams of Robotics II (code 1021883, 6 credits) and Robotica II (code 1022120, 6 credits).
-For any other situation please contact me in advance.
+I open sessions only for the exam Robotics 2 (code 1021883, 6 credits).
+For past versions and any other situation, please contact me in advance.

-Registrations to exams for the sessions of the academic year 2018/19 are open on Infostud since September 28, 2018:
+Registration to exams for the sessions of the academic year 2022-23 is open in Infostud.